-The language extension MagicHash (page 241) allows # as a postfix modifier to identifiers.
+The language extension MagicHash (page 245) allows # as a postfix modifier to identifiers.
 Thus, x# is a valid variable, and T# is a valid type constructor or data constructor.

 The hash sign does not change semantics at all.
 We tend to use variable names ending in "#" for unboxed values or types (e.g. Int#), but there is no requirement to do so; they are just plain ordinary variables.
-Nor does the MagicHash (page 241) extension bring anything into scope.
-For example, to bring Int# into scope you must import GHC.Prim (see Unboxed types and primitive operations (page 236)); the MagicHash (page 241) extension then allows you to refer to the Int# that is now in scope.
-Note that with this option, the meaning of x = 0 is changed: it defines a function x = 0.
+Nor does the MagicHash (page 245) extension bring anything into scope.
+For example, to bring Int# into scope you must import GHC.Prim (see Unboxed types and primitive operations (page 240)); the MagicHash (page 245) extension then allows you to refer to the Int# that is now in scope.
+Note that with this option, the meaning of x # y = 0 is changed: it defines a function x # taking a single argument y; to define the operator y # y = 0.

-The MagicHash (page 241) also enables some new forms of literals (see Unboxed types (page 237)):
+The MagicHash (page 245) also enables some new forms of literals (see Unboxed types (page 241)):